jbrains/ModularDesign-Madrid-October2016/doc/Discovering a Contract Violation.markdown

 date: 2016-10-15
 ---

-I had am embarrassing situation happen in a training course: I put everything together and It **Didn't** Just Work.
+I had an embarrassing situation happen in a training course: I put everything together and It **Didn't** Just Work.
 I couldn't figure out on stage what had happened, so I'm writing this article to document how I explored the problem.

 # The Problem